jfo/weblog/content/post/monads.md

 away](http://okasaki.blogspot.dk/2008/02/ten-years-of-purely-functional-data.html)

-Back to sild, something useful...
+Back to Sild and something actually useful...
 -----------

 How can I keep track of all the functions I've run on an object?
 In a stateful